communityinclusion/communityinclusion.org/src/pages/about/contact.md

 thumbnail: '../../images/ICI.png'
 ---

-The Institute for Community Inclusion is based at the University of Massachusetts Boston with additional offices at Boston Children's Hospital.
+The ICI is based at the University of Massachusetts Boston with additional offices at Boston Children's Hospital.

-Institute for Community Inclusion/UCEDD
+ICI/UCEDD
 UMass Boston
 100 Morrissey Blvd.
 Boston, Massachusetts 02125